ianmartensen/StockBot/README.md

 # StockBot
-A simple bot using python and Discord API to generate stock information.
+A simple bot using python and Discord API to generate stock pricing utilizing web scraping with Yahoo Finance.